Preparation Leading to State Licensure in Speech Pathology or Audiology

 Students may complete the academic and clinical practicum requirements leading to California State Licensure in Speech Pathology or in Audiology, a legal requirement for all individuals professionally employed in non-public school settings and some public school settings.

 The Speech Pathology and Audiology Examining Committee which operates within the California State Board of Medical Quality Assurance, requires a master’s degree or equivalent in communicative disorders in the area (Speech Pathology or Audiology) in which the license is to be granted, 300 clock hours of supervised clinical experience, a national examination, and nine months of full-time supervised work experience (Required Professional Experience).
 For audiology, the fourth year externship satisfies the required professional experience.

 Most Licensure and ASHA Certification requirements may be fulfilled concurrently.
-Consult an adviser in the area in which licensure is desired for specific information.
+Consult an advisor in the area in which licensure is desired for specific information.